caporaso-lab/using-qiime2/book/tutorials/parallel-pipeline.md

 ## Python 3 API

-Parallel Pipeline execution through the Python API is done using a `parsl.Config` object as a context manager.
+Parallel Pipeline execution through the Python API is done using a `ParallelConfig` object as a context manager.
 These objects take a `parsl.Config` object and an optional dictionary mapping action names to executor names as input.
 If no config is provided your default configuration will be used (see [](qiime2-configuration-precedence)).